lmnnarciso/solar-rocket/README.md

 ## Extra Credit (if you really want to impress us 😊)
 - [x] 1.
 Add the ability for users to modify and delete missions. - DONE
-- [ ] 2.
-Add any other improvements that you think the mission page can use.
+- [x] 2.
+Add any other improvements that you think the mission page can use. - ADDED COLOR THEMING

 &nbsp;
 # Good Luck!